 EYFS staff use observations as the basis for assessments and next steps for learning.
 Staff are skilled at observing children to identify their achievements, interests and next steps.
-Relevant and significant observations are recorded in the children's online Learning Journeys or in Learning Journal books, with photos, notes made by and adult and children's work.
+Relevant and significant observations are recorded in the children's online Learning Journals, class floorbooks or in individual books, with photos, notes made by an adult and children's work.